Join a Book Club!

 Book Ninjas | Bukit Batok Public Library

 NLB in partnership with SINDA and Ngee Ann Polytechnic is running a Reading Club for Tamil Preschoolers at Seng Kang and Bukit Batok Public Library.
 The objective of this club is to instil the love of reading Tamil and English books amongst young children through creative and fun-filled means.
-More info here:
+Find out about session dates and download the registration form here and email your form to email@example.com

 Thangameen Readers Club | Toa Payoh Public Library